Pandaqi/Pandaqi-Studio/pandaqi-studio/content/jam-games/play/bot-bouldering/_index.md

 ---
-type: "gamepage"
+type: "project"

 title: "Bot Bouldering"
-headerTitle: "Guide your robot to the top of the mountain by drawing to-scale instructions on a piece of paper."
+blurb: "Guide your robot to the top of the mountain by drawing to-scale instructions on a piece of paper."

-color: "brown"

 date: 2025-12-12